Philadelphia Folk Festival

-A mind-boggling craft show, which offer demonstrations as well as merchandise.
+A mind-boggling craft show, which offers demonstrations as well as merchandise.
 And if you’re up for a fun weekend of camping, check out the special free concert in the campground Thursday night, which is only open to Festival Camping ticket holders.

-Prominent artists like Bob Dylan, Tommy Smothers and Bonnie Raitt have shown up unannounced at the festival so look out for familiar stars.
+Prominent artists like Bob Dylan, Tommy Smothers and Bonnie Raitt have shown up unannounced at the festival, so look out for familiar stars.

 The Philadelphia Folksong Society is a not for profit educational organization dedicated to the encouragement, dissemination and enjoyment of folk music and related expressions of folklore, the sponsoring of research, education, therapeutic programs and related publications.